tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 I. HISTORICAL ORIGINS OF THE CONCEPT OF GAY PANIC

 <mark>The use of gay panic in murder cases has its roots in theories about latent homosexuality as a mental disorder.
-The term “homosexual panic” was coined by Dr. Edward Kempf, a clinical psychiatrist, in 1920.<sup>37</sup> After treating many patients who exhibited similar characteristics, Kempf came to the conclusion that certain troubled individuals who thought of themselves as heterosexuals were actually latent homosexuals.<sup>38</sup> These individuals suffered from an internal conflict between their feelings of attraction to individuals of the same sex and societal views of such feelings as perverse.<sup>39</sup> They also experienced a heightened sense of anxiety in same-sex environments, caused by this tension</mark> between their true feelings of attraction to members of the same sex and what they perceived as the socially acceptable feelings they were supposed to have — attraction to members of the opposite sex.<sup>40</sup>
+The term "homosexual panic" was coined by Dr. Edward Kempf, a clinical psychiatrist, in 1920.<sup>37</sup> After treating many patients who exhibited similar characteristics, Kempf came to the conclusion that certain troubled individuals who thought of themselves as heterosexuals were actually latent homosexuals.<sup>38</sup> These individuals suffered from an internal conflict between their feelings of attraction to individuals of the same sex and societal views of such feelings as perverse.<sup>39</sup> They also experienced a heightened sense of anxiety in same-sex environments, caused by this tension</mark> between their true feelings of attraction to members of the same sex and what they perceived as the socially acceptable feelings they were supposed to have - attraction to members of the opposite sex.<sup>40</sup>

 <footer>